 Remote On-Site Assessments

-To overcome these difficulties and remain competitive we now offer remote live assessments using your mobile phone as a live link to our video – conferencing system, VIDYO.
+To overcome these difficulties and remain competitive we now offer remote live assessments using a video-conferencing system compatible with mobile devices.

 The added benefits are:

 • Remote on-site assessments can be arranged at short notice.

 • Remote on-site assessments can be taken at any time of your working hours, even at weekends or in the evenings

 • Remote on-site assessments are cost effective and will save you money

 • Remote on-site assessments will not interfere with your working schedule